ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [data_use_modifiers](data_use_modifiers.md) - Modifier for Data use permission associated with an entity.
 Should be descendants of 'DUO:0000017 data use modifier'
      * [DataAccessPolicy➞data_use_modifiers](DataAccessPolicy_data_use_modifiers.md) - Modifier for Data use permission associated with a policy.
 Should be descendants of 'DUO:0000017 data use modifier'
  * [data_use_permission](data_use_permission.md) - Data use permission associated with an entity.
 Typically one or more terms from DUO.
 Should be descendants of 'DUO:0000001 data use permission'.
      * [DataAccessPolicy➞data_use_permission](DataAccessPolicy_data_use_permission.md) - Data use permission associated with a policy.
 Typically one or more terms from DUO and should be descendants of 'DUO:0000001 data use permission'.
+Please use 'DUO:0000026' if no other permission applies.
  * [dataset](dataset.md) - The Dataset associated with an entity.
      * [File➞dataset](File_dataset.md)
  * [datasets](datasets.md) - The Datasets associated with an entity.